namdlefhtes/calculator/README.md

 2021-01-13

 working on a loop to maintain printing of 'x' and '÷' in two part and multipart equations.
 Multipart is complicated as may need to loop through without that section to get operators in order.

+2021-01-15

+- get number keys to activate buttons. look into keydown events.

+2021-01-17

+- have working eventlistener for numbers on keyboard at line 26 and passed through the '+' sign, but this breaks the displayed number.